 Profit Tax Rates

+Similarly, businesses that are not incorporated pay 7.5% on the first HK$2 million, then 15% on assessable profits above that amount.
 All taxpayers, whether incorporated or unincorporated, are subject to the same business tax rate irrespective of their residential status.

 Special concessionary rates of profits tax which are substantially less than the standard rates apply to the following businesses or sources of income:

 - Trading profits and interest income derived from debt instruments issued in Hong Kong with an original maturity of up to seven years will be chargeable to tax at a concessionary rate, being 50% of the normal profits tax rate, while those with a maturity period of seven years and above qualify for a 100% concession.